Devorein/mongql/README.md

    1. Action: One of create|update|delete
    2. Target: resource for targeting single resource, resources for targeting multiple resources

+3. Each resource types contains 2 parts

+   1. Based on the permitted auths types will be generated with the following syntax auth resource type and type, eg SelfUserType
-Generated Query Examples: getSelfSettingsWhole, getOthersSettingsNameAndId
+   2. All the **embedded mongoose schema** will be converted into its own type Generated Query Examples: getSelfSettingsWhole, getOthersSettingsNameAndId

 Generated Mutation Examples: createSetting, updateSettings